Alex Call Player Props: Nationals vs. Giants

 Alex Call At The Plate

-- In 19 games this season (26.0%), Call has picked up an RBI, and in seven of those games (9.6%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- In 25.7% of his games this season, Call has had at least one RBI.
+He's picked up more than one in 9.5% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.